 "You're good enough to audition!" said Julia earnestly.
 "C'mon, what if—"

 "I know, I know," Harry interrupted.
 "I'm actually going to ask Dumbledore what he thinks about me switching to music."

 Julia let out a sigh of relief.
 "And if he's favourable, no more running?"

-"I'll continue," said Harry, "Just as not as intensely; hedging my bets and all that."
+"I'll continue," said Harry, "Just not as intensely; hedging my bets and all that."

 "Yeah, sure," said Harry.
 Then he raised an eyebrow at her.
-"John asked you, didn't she?"
+"John asked you to ask me, didn't she?"